-The second arc ends with Ashley and Ashlynn infected, and Steve about to infect herself.
+The second arc, Homo Superior, ends with Ashley and Ashlynn infected, and Steve about to infect herself.

-The third ends with Edmund finally putting his fears beyond him and saving the girl from the Crossed, only to get murdered by her that night.
+The third ends with Edmund finally putting his fears behind him and saving a girl from the Crossed, only to get murdered by her that night.

 The fourth ends with Philly, the policewoman's niece, being the only named character (and possible the only one in town) who survives.
 She is last seen rowing down the river away from an overrun Samarkand to an unknown fate.
 Clooney, like Steve in Homo Superior, infects himself on purpose and brutally murders his girlfriend.

 The Fatal Englishman arc ends with Harry killing his friends in order to spare them from being killed or infected at the hands of the Crossed, before stepping outside the Porton Down facility to face his end at the hands of the Crossed horde.
 However, they did save Father Dennis and the children from certain death, and helped them to reach (relative) safety in the Channel Islands.
 They also ultimately decided against unleashing the biological and chemical weapons, as that would have killed not only Britain's Crossed, but almost all the non-Crossed as well.
 Instead, the entrance to the weapons is sealed off with explosives in order to ensure that no one will use them.